Skip to main content Skip to complementary content

 Create the connections

-Create connections to the OpenAI analytics connector from the hub or from the Data load editor.
+Create two connections to the OpenAI analytics connector, both using the OpenAI Chat Completions API configuration.
 Once you have created the connections, you are ready to start working directly with the OpenAI platform through the load script or in chart objects.

 Information noteIf you are instead using the Azure OpenAI analytics connector, follow the setup provided in the Azure OpenAI connector documentation.
 See Creating an Azure OpenAI connection.

-1. Create a new connection to OpenAI from the Data load editor or the hub.
+1. Create two new connections, one by one, to OpenAI from the Data load editor or from the Create page in the Analytics activity center.
 In the Data load editor, the OpenAI connector is found under Analytics sources.

 3. Authenticate yourself on the connection by entering the OpenAI API key you generated in the preparations section of this tutorial.